magento/devdocs/src/guides/v2.3/howdoi/admin/customize_admin.md

 Learn how to customize (add, delete, change) the configuration options available in the Magento Admin.
 These options define the various aspects of storefront design.

-The location of your customizations display in different locations based on your Magento version:
+The location of your customizations appears here:

-- Magento Commerce and Open Source 2.0.x and earlier: Options set under **STORES > Configuration > Design**
 -  Magento Commerce and Open Source 2.1.0 and later: Options set under **CONTENT > Design > Configuration**

 ## Environment and technologies

 -  Magento Commerce
 -  Magento Commerce (Cloud)
 -  Magento Open Source

 ## Prerequisites

 -  Magento installed
 -  Credentials or access to Magento Admin

 ## Steps